 After a car accident it's common for disagreements to crop up over:

-Taking photographs of the scene and other details surrounding the crash is a great way to preserve evidence.
-The photos will come in handy when you deal with insurance adjusters who are investigating your claim, and pictures of the accident scene will also be a big asset if a personal injury lawsuit is filed as a result of the accident.
+Taking photographs of the scene and other details surrounding the accident is a great way to preserve evidence you can present to insurance adjusters who are investigating your claim.
+Pictures of the accident scene will also be a big asset if a personal injury lawsuit is filed as a result of the accident.

-When you're thinking about what to photograph, it may not be obvious which details of the accident will become important later on.
+It may not be obvious which details of the accident will become important later on.
 So the more pictures you can take, the better.
-If you have a disposable camera and/or a device with limited storage capacity, choose your photographs carefully.
+If you have a device with limited storage capacity, choose your photographs carefully.
 But, if you can take a lot of pictures and then sort through them later, that's the best way to go.

 Try to take pictures of:

 It's best to take a wide variety of photos.
 Try to snap photographs from at least three different angles and distances:

 When taking pictures of vehicles and the surrounding area, try to keep a common landmark in each of the photographs in order to demonstrate distance and scale.

 After a car accident, it's important to know how to preserve the evidence that will help you get compensated fairly.
 If you've been in an accident, you can read more about how to file an insurance claim.
 Depending on the severity of your injuries, your economic losses, and how the claims process goes, you may want to consider filing a car accident lawsuit.
 Before you do, it would probably be a good idea to speak with an attorney who can advise you about the best way to proceed.